aimhigherweb/iec_website/content/what-we-do/amblyopia.md

 ##### Occlusion therapy

-This therapy works in exactly the same way as atropine therapy.
+This therapy works in exactly the same way as atropine therapy, except it can be used for any level of amblyopia.
 The good eye is occluded with a patch, which forces the bad eye to take up vision and strengthen connections with the brain.
 Usually patching is only required for a few hours a day and is best combined with visually stimulating tasks such as video games, reading or television programmes.<sup>2</sup> **Visit our [patching](/patient-resources/patching-therapy-for-amblyopia) page for more information about this therapy.**

 ![](/uploads/amblyopia-patching.jpg)